microsoftgraph/microsoft-graph-docs-contrib/concepts/auth_v2_service.md

 For a detailed example of the Client Credentials Grant flow with the Azure AD endpoint, see [Service to service calls using client credentials](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-oauth-service-to-service).

 For the Azure AD endpoint, you can use the Azure Active Directory Authentication Library (ADAL) to get tokens from Azure AD.
 ADAL is available for several platforms including .NET, iOS, Android, JavaScript, Java, and Node.js.
-Microsoft publishes server libraries like OWIN OAuth 2.0 and OpenID Connect middleware and Azure AD Passport (node.js).
-All libraries are open source.
-For more information about client and server libraries available for the Azure AD endpoint, see [Azure Active Directory Authentication Libraries](https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-libraries).
+For more information, see [Azure Active Directory Authentication Libraries](https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-libraries).